jenkins-x/terraform-aws-eks-jx/README.md

 ### Long Term Storage

-You can choose to create S3 buckets for [long term storage](https://jenkins-x.io/docs/install-setup/installing/boot/storage/) of Jenkins X build artefacts with `enable_logs_storage`, `enable_reports_storage` and `enable_repository_storage`.
+You can choose to create S3 buckets for [long term storage](https://jenkins-x.io/v3/admin/setup/config/storage/) of Jenkins X build artefacts with `enable_logs_storage`, `enable_reports_storage` and `enable_repository_storage`.

-During `terraform apply` the enabledS3 buckets are created, and the _jx_requirements_ output will contain the following section:
+During `terraform apply` the enabled S3 buckets are created, and the _jx_requirements_ output will contain the following section:

 ```yaml
 storage: